Fees and Frequently Asked Questions

 Why should we come to you?

 I feel very blessed to say I absolutely love what I do, I am 100% committed to helping the couples I work with achieve a happy, loving and fulfilling relationship.
-My Results speak for themselves, my success rate is over 90% with over 50% of the couples I work with coming from referrals.
+My results speak for themselves, my success rate is over 90% with over 50% of the couples I work with coming from referrals.
 My approach is one of active counselling, knowing that if you continue to act in the same way you will continue to get the same results.
 I understand what makes a relationship work, I also understand what causes relationships to breakdown.I have been informed both by my exstensive training and my own life experience with relationships.
 Over my 12 years of practise I have helped hundreds of couples regain a happy and loving relationship.

 Statistics state that often couples will experience 6 years of distress before they turn to relationship counselling.
 My hope is that in years to come more people understand the benefit of seeking help at a much earlier stage, and save themselves years of unnecessary distress.
 Going to a Relationship counsellor does not show failure or weakness.
 If your car stopped working and you couldn't fix it yourself you wouldn't spend years limping around in a barely functioning car you would go and get the problem resolved.
-However people limp along for years in unhappy and unfulfilling relationships.
+Yet people limp along for years in unhappy and unfulfilling relationships.